Royal Foundation: Royal Foundation Centre for Early Childhood

 In November 2023, the centre hosted the Shaping Us National Symposium at the Design Museum in London.
 In the same month, it published an "Issues Index," revealing that a third of people in the UK consider financial pressure to be the most significant concern for parents and carers in 2023.
 The centre also initiated a campaign encouraging individuals to support their local baby banks by donating items, money, or volunteering their time.
 In December, the foundation supported 12 locations across the UK to host their own carol services concurrently with the one hosted at Westminster Abbey by Catherine to highlight those who support babies, young children, and families.
 In February 2025, the Shaping Us campaign released a report advocating for the inclusion of emotional skills in early childhood education, highlighting their role in tackling mental health issues and social isolation.
 The report stressed the importance of fostering positive social connections from a young age.
 In August 2025, the centre released a series of animated videos on early childhood development.

+In November 2025, five new business initiatives were announced by Salesforce, Kellanova, Amazon, Co-op, and Jude's Ice Cream to support early childhood development.
+In the same month, the centre announced a £100,000 research project to understand and reduce "technoference" — the distractions from digital devices that interrupt family life.
+It invited researchers to propose studies with families across the UK, using the findings to help professionals support healthier parent-child connections.
+Later in the same month, the centre and the Anna Freud Centre began a programme to train health visitors and early-years workers to support infants' social and emotional development.
+In May 2026, the centre launched "Foundations for Life: A Guide to Social and Emotional Development" for professionals working with young children.